Shelex/parallel-specs-client/README.md

 Constructor. `options` may contain inital values for:

 - `url`, default: "http://split-specs.appspot.com/query"; url for split-specs service queries
 - `project`, may be also passed as second argument to `addSession`
 - `token`, in case you have obtained token in web version (valid for 24h) or other way, it could be passed so login step will be skipped
--   `username` and `password`, in case token option is empty, constructor will call login method with this credentials to obtain token
+- `email` and `password`, in case token option is empty, constructor will call login method with this credentials to obtain token

 ### `client.addSession(specs: SpecInput[], projectName?: string): {sessionId: string}`

 Create a new session for project.
 Project will be reused, or created in case it still not exist.
 Returns object with property sessionID that could be used for retrieving spec.

 ### `client.nextSpec(machineId?: string, sessionId?: string): string;`

 Get next spec for machineId + sessionId, returns spec filePath.
 Ends previous spec for this machineId + sessionId in case it exists.

 ### `project(name?: string): Project`